iliya-blabla/runc/app/README.md

 **deploy job**
 ![pipeline design](../images/deploy-jobs.jpg)

-I used dind for the GitLab Runner executor
+- I used dind for the GitLab Runner executor
-Manual approval is required for deployment.
+- Manual approval is required for deployment.

+# App and services
+Instead of putting all the services in one compose, I preferred to create several separate composes for them in the compose

+We can create a compose and include all the composes in this file.

+I preferred to create a test-compose.sh file that runs the compose.